tnlin/tnlin.github.io/_pages/about.md

   <img src="https://tnlin.github.io/images/logo-nctu.png" width="150" hspace="20" vspace="10">
 </p>

-Ting-En (Tony) Lin is a senior researcher at [Tongyi Laboratory, Alibaba Group](https://tongyi.aliyun.com/).
+Ting-En (Tony) Lin is a research scientist at [Tongyi Laboratory, Alibaba Group](https://tongyi.aliyun.com/).
 His research focuses on [Natural Language Processing](https://tnlin.github.io/), [Conversational AI](https://tnlin.github.io/), and [Multimodal Understanding](https://tnlin.github.io/).
 He publishes papers and serves as a program committee for various leading conferences such as ACL/AAAI/ICLR/NeurIPS.
 Tony received his MPhil degree in Computer Science and Technology at Tsinghua University ([THU](https://www.tsinghua.edu.cn/en/)), working with Prof. [Hua Xu](https://thuiar.github.io/), and his bachelor’s degree from Electrical and Computer Engineering at the National Chiao Tung University ([NCTU](https://www.nctu.edu.tw/)).

 [![Page Views](https://badges.toozhao.com/badges/01HDFPSGSP5M786DV2YXNVP9CC/green.svg)](https://badges.toozhao.com/stats/01HDFPSGSP5M786DV2YXNVP9CC)

 ## News
+### 2025
+- Jan.
+2025: We are excited to release **[OpenOmni](https://arxiv.org/abs/2501.04561)**, a state-of-the-art open-source model that achieves zero-shot omnimodal alignment across languages with self-aware emotional speech synthesis.
+Explore the [code](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/OpenOmni) on GitHub, and access the [data](https://huggingface.co/datasets/Tongyi-ConvAI/OpenOmni) and [model](https://huggingface.co/Tongyi-ConvAI/OpenOmni) on Huggingface.

 ### 2024
+- Oct.
+2024: Thrilled to share that our work, **[DAIF](https://arxiv.org/pdf/2310.06450)**, which leverages diverse AI feedback for efficient LLM alignment, has been accepted for publication in *TACL 2025*.
 - Sep.
-2024: Our latest work **MMEvol: Empowering Multimodal Large Language Models with Evol-Instruct** has released code, data, and model on the [Huggingface](https://huggingface.co/datasets/Tongyi-ConvAI/MMEvol).
-Check it out on [arXiv](https://arxiv.org/abs/2409.05840).
+2024: Our work **MMEvol: Empowering Multimodal Large Language Models with Evol-Instruct** has released code, data, and models on the [Huggingface](https://huggingface.co/datasets/Tongyi-ConvAI/MMEvol).
+You can check it on [arXiv](https://arxiv.org/abs/2409.05840).
 - May.
 2024: Our two papers, **Attention Bucket** and **Masked Thought** on LLM tools and planning, have been accepted to [ACL 2024](https://2024.aclweb.org/)!@Bangkok
 - Apr.
-2024: We are pleased to introduce our latest survey: **A Survey on Self-Evolution of Large Language Models**, which presents a conceptual framework for the self-evolution of LLMs (such as WizardLM, LLaMA, and Phi).
+2024: We are pleased to introduce our latest survey, **A Survey on Self-Evolution of Large Language Models**, which presents a conceptual framework for the self-evolution of LLMs (such as WizardLM, LLaMA, and Phi).
 Check it out on [arXiv](https://arxiv.org/abs/2404.14387).

 ### 2023
 - Sep.
 2023: <b>Self-Explanation</b>, a simple yet effective LLM prompting method to improve task-oriented dialogue understanding, is accepted to [LREC-COLING 2024](https://lrec-coling-2024.org/)!@Torino